-This key component of Gandhian economics could be called the nonviolent equivalent of ownership.
+Trusteeship is a key component of Gandhian economics that could be called the nonviolent equivalent of ownership.
 Gandhi borrowed the concept from English law.
 It means that one is the trustee, not the owner, of one’s possessions, or ultimately one’s talents or capacities.
-All these are to be used for the good of society as a whole, which ultimately includes one’s own welfare.
-Under this system, material goods are no longer felt to be status symbols that are imagined to add to our worth.
-Trusteeship thus becomes an effective way to combat overconsumption, with all its ills (including for the consumer).
-Once trusteeship catches on it will be relatively easy to rebalance the economy and put it in the service of real needs.
-For Gandhi (among others), owning more than necessary inevitably means taking necessities from others: “There is enough in the world for everyone’s need, but not enough for everyone’s greed.”
+All must be used for the good of society as a whole, which ultimately includes one’s own welfare.
+Under this system, material goods are not status symbols adding to our individual worth.
+Trusteeship is an effective way to combat over-consumption.
+Trusteeship could rebalance the economy and put it in the service of real needs.
+For Gandhi, owning more than necessary inevitably means taking necessities from others.
+He wrote, “There is enough in the world for everyone’s need, but not enough for everyone’s greed.”